Palisades Centre

 Jasper National Park

-Portions of Jasper National Park remain closed due to impacts from the Jasper Wildfire Complex.
+Portions of Jasper National Park remain closed or affected due to impacts from the Jasper Wildfire.
 Please check for up to date information.

-Palisades Centre update:
+Palisades Centre update

 The Palisades Stewardship and Education Centre (or Palisades Centre) in Jasper National Park was one of the first areas to be impacted by what we initially called the North Wildfire.
 This wildfire started on July 22 near the Jasper Transfer Station.